proofeditnetics/Did-you-Know/1-splunk.md

 3. Returned Documents:
 Upon completion of my services, I provide two versions of the document:
 - Track Changes Document:
-o This version includes comments and all modifications made during the editing process. o It allows you to review the changes and understand the improvements made.
+ This version includes comments and all modifications made during the editing process.
+ It allows you to review the changes and understand the improvements made.
 - Clean Form Document:
-o The clean form is the ready-to-submit version. o All edits and enhancements have been incorporated seamlessly.
+  The clean form is the ready-to-submit version.
+  All edits and enhancements have been incorporated seamlessly.